 The #MeToo movement has become a national sensation since about the middle of October.
 It is being used to bring to light the prevalence of sexual harassment and assault, particularly in the workplace.
 How common is this type of behavior?
 What can be done to correct it?

-The phrase #MeToo isn’t a new one and has been used by social activists to help survivors of sexual harassment and assault to realize that they aren’t alone, shouldn’t be ashamed and encourage support of each other.
+The phrase #MeToo isn’t a new one.
+It has been used for a few years by social activists to help survivors of sexual harassment and assault to realize that they aren’t alone, shouldn’t be ashamed, and encourage support of each other.
 It didn’t reach this extent of popularity until around noon on October 15th when actress Alyssa Milano sent out a tweet encouraging women to use it to “give people a sense of the magnitude of the problem.”
 Her tweet was in response to all of the allegations coming to light against movie producer Harvey Weinstein.

 Many women have experienced sexual harassment or assault, particularly in the workplace, but don’t report it for fear of retaliation.
-It is so bad, that there are “whisper networks,” which is a private list of people to avoid that is unofficially shared among women in nearly every major institution or industry where sexual harassment or assault is common due to power imbalances where there are more men at the top and this typically impacts whether or not someone is punished for such behavior.
+It’s so bad, that there are “whisper networks,” which is a private list of people to avoid that is unofficially shared among women in nearly every major institution or industry where sexual harassment or assault is common due to power imbalances where there are more men at the top, which typically impacts whether or not someone is punished for such behavior.
 The only caveat is that some of the information on these lists aren’t always true.

-The impact that sexual harassment and assault continue to have is tragic given the advances that we have made in so many other areas.
+The impact that sexual harassment and assault continue to have is tragic, given the advances that we have made in so many other areas.
 Hopefully, by more women stepping forward and sharing their stories it will further raise awareness and lead to a solution to the problem.
 Everyone deserves the right to be able to feel safe and work in a non-threatening environment.